-Unless you are sole practitioner, you depend on a team of capable people to run your business and serve clients.
+Unless you are a sole practitioner, you depend on a team of capable people to run your business and serve clients.
 Yet recruiting top talent is a problem for employers.
-Fortunewrites that, “The job market is already very near what economists call full employment.
-That is, most of the 4.6% of the labor force that are currently unemployed are simply in between jobs.
+Fortunewrites that “The job market is already very near what economists call full employment.
+Most of the 4.6% of the labor force that is currently unemployed are simply in between jobs.
 A similar number—approximately 7.5 million—is underemployed, including part-timers who want more hours and those who aren’t looking for work and thus are not counted as unemployed.”

 Recruiting millennials, those born between the early 80s and late 90s, poses other challenges.
 Millennials often think and work differently than the other generations.
 A LinkedIn survey found that millennials want to know about a company’s culture and values before accepting a position.
 While compensation and benefits are important, millennials also care about opportunities for advancement and challenging work.